Springtime is strawberry time in Japan

 Although Atsugi has moderate climate and temperature, which is suitable for farming strawberries, Sugiyama grows the strawberries in greenhouse, like most of other farms throughout the country.
 The reasoning according to Sugiyama is that the greenhouse protects from wind, rain, birds and insects.

-Seven types of 9,000 strawberry seedlings are cultivated in the Sugiyama’s greenhouse, and three of them, Akihime, Sachinoka and Benihoppe, are available for picking.
+Six types of 9,000 strawberry seedlings are cultivated in the Sugiyama’s greenhouse, and three of them, Akihime, Sachinoka and Benihoppe, are available for picking.

 “These three brands of strawberries are suitable for picking, as they rise and bear flowers and fruits very quickly,” Sugiyama said.